kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 than a small bump in F1 score.
 In this case, the model's ability to produce coherent, complete ingredient lines is a meaningful win despite what the metrics might suggest.

 ### Adding Even More Features

-Another thing we can look at is that if we look at many of the recipes' HTML, we will see ingredients and directions are frequently signaled by an h2 or h3 and the word ingredients or directions.
-Let's add some code to keep track of any headers we see with ingredients, or directions (or other frequently used words that denote that the ingredients or directions are forthcoming):
+As we continue refining our model, it's worth examining structural cues in the HTML of recipe pages.
+In many cases, ingredients and directions are introduced by heading tags—typically `<h2>` or `<h3>`—that contain keywords like "ingredients" or "directions."
+To take advantage of this pattern, we'll add features that track when we're under a heading that likely signals a new section—such as ingredients or directions:

 Check out the changes that add this: